-IELTS SPEAKING PART 1 Geography: Study the sample answers to the following topic questions:
+IELTS SPEAKING PART 1 Geography: Study the sample answers to each question about geography.

-Learn topic vocabulary about geography and collocations, and understand how the speaker developed his answers targeting the criteria, Fluency and Coherence, Lexical Resource, and Grammatical Range and Accuracy.
+Learn topic vocabulary and collocations, and understand how the speaker developed his answers targeting the criteria, Fluency and Coherence, Lexical Resource, and Grammatical Range and Accuracy.

 The sample answers below give you ideas on how to communicate your thoughts better which will help you achieve your target band score.
 Practice and achieve a band 7 or even a band 9!